exakat/exakat-docs/Reference/Rules/Structures/UnsupportedTypesWithOperators.rst

   Arrays, resources and objects are generally not accepted with unary and binary operators.

 The operators are `+`, `-`, `*`, `/`, `**`, `%`, `<<`, `>>`, `&`, `|`, `^`, `~`, `++` and `--`.
+In PHP 8.0, the rules have been made stricter and more consistent.

+The only valid operator is `+`, combined with arrays in both operands.
+Other situations throw ``TypeError``.

 .. code-block:: php